sasharevzin/market_bot/README.markdown

 ## Excessive Use

 Google will block your IP address if you attempt to scrape large quantities of data.
-Please contact me if you are looking for commercial data solutions.

 ## Contributing to Market Bot